Economo Lab Personnel

 Fumika Azuma, Research Technician

-Upon completing my undergraduate studies in University College London, I interned at Arilab to map the global distribution of all known ant species in order to identify species richness on a global scale.
+Upon completing my undergraduate studies, I interned at Arilab to map the global distribution of all known ant species in order to identify species richness on a global scale.
 As a technician, I will continue with this project, while assisting lab members through micro-CT scanning and specimen curation.
 My interests lie in understanding the roles of historical and contemporary factors in controlling the spatial pattern of diversity, especially in tropical ecosystems.
 For my undergraduate thesis, I utilised GIS and spatial packages in R to map and model mangrove regrowth trajectories in abandoned aquaculture ponds in Singapore.

 Yazmín H. Zurita-Gutiérrez, PhD Student